neurostuff/compose-docs/docs/tutorial/manual.md

 #### Searching PubMed

-We can export any PubMed search result to file, and import that file into Neurosynth Compose.
+We can export any PubMed search result to file, and import that file into Neurosynth Compose using the **PubMed** import option.
+The importer expects a plain-text file with one PubMed ID (PMID) per line.

 In this example, we perform the following search which in the [PubMed](https://pubmed.ncbi.nlm.nih.gov/) search field:

 ```